Call of Duty: Black Ops — Cold War called for technical wizardry from Treyarch

 Call of Duty: Black Ops — Cold War is the work of a lot of game studios at Activision Blizzard, but the tech behind the game was largely crafted by the team at Treyarch, while Raven Software created the story and single-player campaign.

-The work wasn’t easy because the game had a late start, thanks to an early difference of opinion between Raven and Activision’s Sledgehammer Games studio.
-Raven and Treyarch saw eye to eye, and they teamed up on Cold War and worked furiously to get the game done.
+The work was made harder because the game had a late start, thanks to an early difference of opinion between Raven and Activision’s Sledgehammer Games studio.
+But Raven and Treyarch saw eye to eye, and they teamed up on Cold War and worked furiously to get the game done.

 I’ve played the game on the PlayStation 5 and played parts of it on the PC on Battle.net.
-The game offers a lot of content between the multiplayer, Zombies, and campaign.
-And the work was a lot more difficult because the team created cross-progression, cross-generation, and cross-platform gameplay across the PlayStation 4, Xbox One, PC, PlayStation 5, and Xbox Series X/S.
+It offers a lot of content between the multiplayer, Zombies, and campaign.
+Adding to their workload, the team created cross-progression, cross-generation, and cross-platform gameplay across the PlayStation 4, Xbox One, PC, PlayStation 5, and Xbox Series X/S.

 I talked with some of the leaders at Treyarch about the making of the game and what it delivers, such as shorter loading times and better 4K graphics.